 The book value for bonds refers to the current price for the remaining coupons plus the redemption value at the coupon rate.
 If we need to know the price in between the coupon dates then we will not consider the value of the next coupon.

-Market value: This is the value at which the stocks trade in the stock exchanges.
-The definition is also equally valid for bonds at the bond market.
-This is commonly known as Current Market Price (CMP).
-The market value of the stock keeps on changing (almost every second) until the stock exchanges settle down.
-This change of prices is due to multiple reasons such as results, news, changes in government policies, corporate actions, etc. The market value faces a drastic turn when there’s a stock split (gets halved) or share consolidation (gets doubled).
-The market value tells the amount that the buyer pays and seller sells for every share that is purchased or sold.
-In cases of high volatility speculators earn good money.
+The market value tells the amount that the buyer pays and the seller sells for every share that is purchased or sold.
+In cases of high volatility, speculators earn good money.
 This value helps us in determining the capitalization of a company by simply multiplying it with the number of shares outstanding.
-A very high market value does scare a lot of investors/speculators but shouldn’t be bothered if we know how well is the company performing.
+Very high market value does scare a lot of investors/speculators but shouldn’t be bothered if we know how well is the company performing.
 Some companies due to either about to wind up or due to some other reasons have a very low market value and they are often called pennies (penny stocks).
 This value is not only used in financial instruments but in every possible thing like groceries, cattle, property, etc.

 So, while reading any financial reports or analyzing the value of a company, an investor should be careful about the type of value he/she is using as it can significantly affect the decisions to be taken.